LawleyFall2017/230-fall2017/projects/project2.md

 - Drop-down menu for navigation used somewhere on site
 - Images and other media properly optimized for screen display

+***Note***: Because we did not cover drop-down menus before this assignment was due, everyone will get the 1 point for this component.
+If you do implement a drop-down menu, you can count that in your "above and beyond" documentation on the Notes page.

 ## Grading
 If you complete all required components with no errors, you'll earn 16/20 points, or 80%.
 In order to go above that,